 The Culture: Off-the-Beaten Path Roatan Vacation

 Another unique aspect of Camp Bay Lodge is the interaction with the local culture.
-The native people of Roatan are the Garifuna people, who have an interesting history.
+The native people of Roatan are the Garifuna people.

 The Garifuna trace their roots from a African slave ship that was shipwrecked near the coast of St. Vincent in 1675.
-These people made it to shore and then lived peacefully and intermarried with the native Carib people.
+They made it to shore of St. Vincent and then lived peacefully and intermarried with the native Carib people.
 After many wars with the French and British, the British overtook the locals in 1796 and decided to transport the Garifuna people to the island of Roatan.
-The Garifuna people learned to cultivate crops and live off the island, eventually settling in parts of mainland Honduras, Belize, Guatemala, and Nicaragua as well.
+The Garifuna people learned to cultivate crops and live off the island, eventually settling in parts of mainland Honduras, Belize, Guatemala, and Nicaragua.

 The oldest and largest Garifuna community is in Punta Gorda, only a few minutes drive from Camp Bay.
 This community holds strong to their traditions.
 Every Sunday they have a celebration which includes traditional dancing, music and food.
-This is a great opportunity to understand the local culture and history.
+This is an opportunity to understand the local culture and history.

 If you only stay on the West side of the island, you will have limited exposure to the Garifuna people and their culture.
 I think it’s important to understand the local culture when visiting a place to have a true perspective on a region and their history.

-Another great thing about Camp Bay Lodge is that they employ and support the local community.
+Camp Bay Lodge employs and supports the local community.
 All staff members are from the local community.
-They seemed to have a great work/life balance with time off between each meal in the restaurant, and a warm family atmosphere throughout the lodge.
-All the staff members were wonderful - we enjoyed getting to know them throughout our stay.
+There was a warm family atmosphere throughout the lodge.
+All the staff members were wonderful - I enjoyed getting to know them throughout my stay.

 The On-Site Restaurant: Off-the-Beaten Path Roatan Vacation

 Since Camp Bay Lodge is in a remote part of the island, the on-site restaurant offers breakfast, lunch and dinner every day.
 The only other restaurant within walking distance is La Sirena, which is nice for a dinner or some sunset drinks.
-But we loved having the convenience of taking every meal just steps from our room.
+But I loved having the convenience of having almost every meal just steps from my room.

 Besides the ease of the on-site restaurant, the food was great and made from local and fresh ingredients.
 I enjoyed everything I ate - including the tasty watermelon gazpacho, the fresh made-to-order smoothies, the homemade bread, and the fish burrito.